 In this class we carefully examine four great novels from different eras -- "Pride and Prejudice," "Great Expectations," "One Flew Over the Cuckoo's Nest" and "Atonement" -- to see what makes them so successful.
 We watch and discuss the great films made from them, and in the case of "Pride and Prejudice" and "Great Expectations," we view sections of more than one film of the same work.

-J. Dennis Huston, Ph.D., is a professor of English at Rice University and has taught since 1969.
-He has won a number of George R. Brown teaching awards, the Nicholas Salgo Teaching Prize and received the 1990 Professor of the Year Award from the Council for the Advancement and Support of Education and the Carnegie Foundation.
-In 1990, Houston Metropolitan magazine named him one of the "Ninety Best Things About Houston."
-Over the past 10 years at Rice, he has taught humanities, drama, public speaking and Shakespeare on film and is the author of "Shakespeare’s Comedies of Play."
-Dr. Huston holds a doctorate from Yale University.
+J. Dennis Huston, Ph.D., is the Gladys Louise Fox Professor Emeritus of English at Rice University.
+From 1969 through his retirement in 2017, he taught humanities, drama, public speaking, freshman English and Shakespeare on film, among other topics.
+Dr. Huston has won a number of George R. Brown teaching awards, Nicholas Salgo Teaching Prizes and received the 1990 Professor of the Year award from the Council for the Advancement and Support of Education and the Carnegie Foundation.
+Dr. Huston holds a doctorate from Yale University and is the author of “Shakespeare’s Comedies of Play.”
+Houston Metropolitan Magazine previously named Dr. Huston one of the “Ninety Best Things About Houston.”

 Term: Fall 2017

 Length: Eleven Thursdays

 Note: This course was offered in Fall 2017 as part of the Graduate Liberal Studies program.
 Please select VIEW CURRENT OFFERINGS to see similar classes offered by the Graduate Liberal Studies program.